Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 For Admins & IT Teams: Admins and IT teams gain enhanced control with improved security features, including stricter MFA policies and automated data classification.

-With a unified view of sales, marketing, and service data, leaders can make faster, more informed decisions—driving growth, reducing churn, and gaining a competitive edge.
+With a unified view of sales, marketing, and service data, leaders can make faster, more informed decisions, driving growth, reducing churn, and gaining a competitive edge.

-Final Thoughts on Salesforce Summer '25 Release!
+Final Thoughts on the Salesforce Summer ’25 Release

-The Salesforce Summer ’25 release notes are not just about staying up to date; it’s about staying ahead.
 With more AI, deeper integrations, and smarter automation, this release enables you to do more with less and bring the future of customer experience to life today.

-Read Salesforce’s official notice →
+Read Salesforce’s official release notes

-If you need assistance with switching to the new version, testing your org for the updates, or simply want expert help to make the most of these new features, our team at Enstacked is here to help.
+If you need assistance switching to the new version, testing your org for the updates, or simply want expert help to make the most of these new features, our team at Enstacked is here to help.

 We specialize in Salesforce support, implementation, and custom solutions tailored to your business needs.

-What are the key new features in the Summer ’25 Release?
+What are the key new features in the Summer ’25 release?

 How has Flow Builder been improved in Summer ’25?